Classifying multiply connected wandering domains

 Let $U$ be a wandering domain of a meromorphic function $f$, and let $z\in U$.
 The sequence of \textit{hyperbolic distortions} of $f$ along the orbit of $z$ is the sequence $(\lambda_n(z))_{n=0}^{\infty}$, where

-Here $\|Df\left(f^{n-1}(z)\right)\|_{U_{n-1}}^{U_n}$ denotes the hyperbolic distortion of $f\colon U_{n-1}\to U_n$ at $f^{n-1}(z)$.
-This object was first introduced in \cite{BEFRS19} in the context of simply connected wandering domains where it plays an important role in the study of internal dynamics.
+see~\eqref{eqn:hypdistortion} for the definition of hyperbolic distortion.
+This object was first introduced in \cite{BEFRS19} in the context of simply connected wandering domains, where it plays an important role in the study of internal dynamics.
 It will be important for us as well, and we start by showing that it behaves in the same way at all points in the domain.
-This claim can be deduced from the results of \cite{BEFRS19} and \cite{Fer24}, but we give here a proof of a stronger result that does not rely on previous knowledge of internal dynamics of wandering domains.
+This claim can be deduced from the results of \cite{BEFRS19} and \cite{Fer24}, but we give here a direct proof of a stronger result that does not rely on previous knowledge of internal dynamics of wandering domains.